Using junction points to change the iTunes backup folder location

 If you are a responsible PC user, you know that keeping the backups of your files and devices is a good thing.
 You probably have a dedicated external drive to which you periodically copy your important files, documents, photos, videos, and so on, to make sure you would still have them when (not if) the hard drive of your computer dies and takes everything it has with it.
 So, you would probably want to keep the iTunes backup files on that external device, too.
 Is it possible to set up iTunes for that?

 Unfortunately, the current version 11.1 of iTunes does not appear to provide a way of changing the location of the backup files it creates.
-(If you are reading this and using a later version of iTunes that does provide such an option, please let us know in the comments section below.) iTunes always creates the backups in the following folder on your hard drive:
+(If you are reading this and using a later version of iTunes that does provide such an option, please let us know.) iTunes always creates the backups in the following folder on your hard drive:

 This folder is located on the C: drive, where your Windows and most programs are installed.
 If you've upgraded your C: drive to an SSD, chances are its size is relatively small, wouldn't it be nice to move the iTunes backup folder to another drive, and free up quite a few GB of space on the C: drive?